 The ECEC teachers are very familiar with each child’s developmental stages and enable the children to progress through their learning stages in the areas of focus.
 Daily interactions emphasize the love of Jesus through prayer, service to others, discussions with church leadership, and chapel (devotional) time.

-Preschool First is the new tool that the teachers are using to enter key behavior that follow the Early Learning Guidelines for the State of Virginia, You can read more about it by clicking the link below.
+Preschool First is the new tool that the teachers are using to enter key behavior that follow the Early Learning Guidelines for the State of Virginia, You can read about the philosophy behind the guidelines by clicking the link below.
+For more information about the curriculum and it's learning objectives click here.

 Teddy Bear Classroom